carlortiz/athlete-city/README.md

 # General

 I built a backend system using Django to manage complex data models.
-I utilized JavaScript and the fetch API to make requests to the server
+I utilized JavaScript and the fetch API to make requests to the server.

 # Tools
 - Django 4.1